2023 Most Focused Bachelor’s Degree Colleges for Structural Engineering in California

 Avg Cost*

 For this year’s “Schools for a Bachelor’s Highly Focused on Structural Engineering Major in California” ranking, we looked at 2 colleges that offer a degree in structural engineering.
-That schools that top this list have a program in structural engineering in which the largest percentage of students at the school are enrolled.
+The colleges and universities that top this list are recognized because their structural engineering program is one of the largest majors offered at the school.

 One Size Does Not Fit All